GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

     - Client secret: Think of it as a password.
 Choose something safe but comfortable for your testing exercise

     - Application type: Native

-    - Persist Client Authorizations: true

-    - Subject type: pairwise

     - Authentication method for the Token Endpoint: client_secret_basic

-    - Require Auth Time: false

-    - Logout Session Required: false

-    - Include Claims In ID Token: false

-    - Client Secret Expires: Choose a future date (one week ahead is fine)

-- Scroll down to the bottom of the page and click the "Add Scope" button, type openid in the text field, and press search.
+- Scroll down and click the "Add Scope" button, type openid in the text field, and press search.
 Select the row whose "display name" is **openid**, and click OK

 - Repeat the previous step to add the **permission** scope